Hi! I'm James 👋

-Hi, I’m James.
 I’m a 20-year-old student from Toronto.
-This wiki contains my research and engineering notes, plus writing across topics like programming languages, geography, and training for the National team in the Triathlon.
+This wiki contains my research and engineering notes, plus writing across topics like programming languages, geography, and racing toward the 2027 World Championships with Team Canada.

 Currently